The magic of frozen bubbles

 To make your adventure safe, we recommend that you avoid the ice between the dam and Windy Point.
 In the areas we suggest below, only go on the ice where you can see that the ice is thick enough and avoid areas where creeks and rivers enter the lake.
 Bring ice cleats along and never go down a steep area that you may not be able to easily climb back up.
 Avoid snow-covered areas since they may be hiding weak ice underneath.

-Also keep in mind that the area is remote, without any services available locally throughout the winter.
-Weather changes quickly in the area and is unpredictable so always travel with a well-stocked emergency kit.
+Also keep in mind that the area is remote, with limited services available locally throughout the winter.
+Weather changes quickly and is unpredictable so always travel with a well-stocked emergency kit.

 Abraham Lake Ice Safety

 We've put together a guide with a few things to consider when you plan your Abraham Lake ice walk to make it a safe adventure.